Coach John Wooden

 —–

 John R. Wooden was a three-time All American basketball player, including college player of the year his senior season at Purdue.
-He is the only person to be inducted into both the Players' and Coaches' Halls of Fame.
-Through his word and deed, he taught people how to be .
+He is the only person to be inducted into both the Players’ and Coaches’ Halls of Fame.
+Through his word and deed, he taught people how to be successful.
 Coach Wooden, and his record, remain the standard by which EXCELLENCE is measured.

-As a youngster, watching his teams win it all, year after year, I became a huge fan of John Wooden… and an even bigger fan after reading about his , his teachings, his quotes (see below) and his life.
+As a youngster, watching his teams win it all, year after year, I became a huge fan of John Wooden… and an even bigger fan after reading about his philosophy, his teachings, his quotes (see below) and his life.

 Coach Wooden, like Paul “Bear” Bryant in football, had the best prepared teams in the country, year after year, and won it all year after year.
 He built his dynasty with this philosophy: “Success is peace of mind, which is a direct result of self satisfaction in knowing you did your best to become the best that you are capable of becoming.”